Nova Scotia Duck Tolling Retriever vs Old English Sheepdog: Complete Comparison (2026)

 Health and Lifespan Comparison

 Nova Scotia Duck Tolling Retriever has a typical lifespan of 12-14 years, while Old English Sheepdog lives approximately 10-12 years.
 Health profiles differ significantly between these dogs.
 Nova Scotia Duck Tolling Retriever is predisposed to breed-specific conditions, with associated veterinary costs for monitoring and treatment.
-Old English Sheepdog faces its own health challenges including Orthopedic Conditions, Eye Conditions, Other Conditions.
+Old English Sheepdog faces its own health challenges including skeletal and joint concerns, Eye Conditions, Other Conditions.
 Nova Scotia Duck Tolling Retriever has 1 documented predispositions compared to 3 for Old English Sheepdog, though condition count alone doesn't determine overall health burden—severity and treatability matter more.
 Insurance considerations differ between the two dogs based on these risk profiles.
 Prospective owners should discuss breed-specific health screening with a veterinarian before making their decision.

 Best for Low-Maintenance Health